 For those without a degree, you must:

-Online teacher certification programs definitely have their perks, especially if you lead a busy life by working another job, taking care of loved ones or both.
+Online teacher certification programs have their perks, especially if you lead a busy life by working another job, taking care of loved ones or both.

 An online program offers: